MyriadColors/repl-space-miner/README.md

 - **Ship Upgrades:** Enhance your ship's capabilities.
 - **Deeper Economy:** Fluctuating ore prices and trading opportunities.
 - **Missions and Quests:** Add objectives and rewards.
+- **Narrative Elements:** Add a a backstory and a overarching narrative for the game.
 ## Contributing

 Contributions are welcome!
 Please open an issue or submit a pull request.